Basilica di Santa Maria Gloriosa dei Frari

 Widely regarded as the greatest Renaissance Venetian painter, Tiziano Vecellio continued creating art until he passed away at nearly 100 years old.

-While Titian’s masterpieces grace several iconic Venetian landmarks — including the Palazzo Ducale — few places showcase his style and mastery as intimately as the Sacristy of Santa Maria della Salute.
+While Titian's masterpieces grace several iconic Venetian landmarks - including the Doge's Palace - few places showcase his style and mastery as intimately as the Sacristy of La Salute.

 Alongside one of his early works - St. Mark Enthroned, already hinting at the mastery that would define his career - the ceiling hosts a powerful trio: The Sacrifice of Isaac, Cain and Abel, and David and Goliath.